 What Is a Golden Cross Pattern in Stocks?
 How Do They Form?

-The Golden Cross pattern is a popular candlestick chart pattern used by traders.
-It is a technical indicator that appears when a security’s short-term moving average rises above its long-term moving average.
+The golden cross pattern is a technical indicator that appears when a security’s short-term moving average rises above its long-term moving average.
+A golden cross is generally interpreted as the sign of an upcoming market rally.

-It is popular because it is easy for chart watchers to spot and interpret.
-The Golden Cross doesn’t occur as often as other chart patterns, but when it does it sometimes even makes news headlines because it is a strong bullish indicator for a stock or index.
+The golden cross pattern is a momentum indicator, and it tends to be popular because it is easy for chart watchers to spot and interpret.
+It doesn’t occur as often as other chart patterns, but when it does it sometimes even makes news headlines because it is a strong bullish indicator for a stock or an index.

 How Do Golden Cross Patterns Form?

-A moving average is simply a plot of the average value of a stock price for some trailing period of time.
-Commonly used moving averages are the 50-day moving average as a short-term measure and the 200-day moving average as a long-term measure.
+A moving average is a graph of the average value of a stock price for some trailing period of time.
+Commonly used moving averages are the 50-day moving average (DMA) as a short-term measure and the 200 DMA as a long-term measure.

 Recommmended: Important Candlestick Patterns to Know